 Specific regulations apply to student conduct where Fitness to Practise applies.

-The University’s regulations relating to student conduct and discipline can be found in the Student Conduct Regulations document.
+The University’s regulations relating to student conduct and discipline can be found on the Academic Regulations page.

 At Edinburgh Napier University we expect all students show respect for, and courtesy to, each other, staff and the wider University Community at all times.
-The Student Charter and Code of Conduct clarifies behaviours falling outside the acceptable standard.
+The Student Charter and Student Professional Standards clarifies behaviours falling outside the acceptable standard.

 More information on student conduct